Author: dayoff

 Consider the employee handbook as a breathing or living document.
 You should update it with the changes to the company or when you change the existing roadmap.
 Besides, when you make the necessary changes, all the employees should be notified.
 If you fail to update it, employees will not prefer the handbook.

 An employee handbook can help a company in enjoying perfect growth while keeping the employees satisfied.
 So, follow these useful tips now and create the best employee handbook.
-However, don’t forget to add it to your existing Employee time off tracker so that every people in your company can access it.
+However, don’t forget to add it to your existing PTO tracking software so that every people in your company can access it.

 • Pros and Cons of Using a Leave Tracking Software